NIYI100/Chess-Bot/Documentation/Userguide.md

-# Userguide
+# User guide
-This is the userguide to use the chess engine.
+This is the user guide to use the chess engine.

 The chess engine can either be used via the cmd or (the recommended way) with a dedicated GUI.

 ## How to execute the program

 ### Command Line
 To use the engine with the cmd, just execute `main.py`.
-As this engine uses the [uci]() interface the commands to execute different functions are also uci conform.
+As this engine uses the [uci](https://de.wikipedia.org/wiki/Universal_Chess_Interface) interface the commands to execute different functions are also uci conform.

 The different available moves: